MicrosoftDocs/visualstudio-docs/docs/ide/code-snippets.md

 - From the keyboard, press **Ctrl**+**K**,**Ctrl**+**X**

-## Expansion snippets and surround-with snippets
+## Expansion snippets and SurroundsWith snippets

-In Visual Studio there are two kinds of code snippets: *expansion* snippets, which are added at a specified insertion point and may replace a snippet shortcut, and *surround-with* snippets (C# and C++ only), which are added around a selected block of code.
+There are two kinds of code snippets you can add to your code:

+- **Expansion** snippets, which are added at a specified insertion point and might replace a snippet shortcut

+- **SurroundsWith** snippets (C# and C++ only), which are added around a selected block of code

 In the following example of an expansion snippet in C#, the shortcut `tryf` adds a try-finally block: